Foreign policy of China: Foreign policy institutions

 China's media policy on foreign affairs issues is handled by the Central Leading Group for Propaganda, Ideology and Culture in consultation with the Central Foreign Affairs Commission.
-Long-term and medium-term media policies on foreign affairs matters are announced at the National Propaganda Thought Work Meetings and the annual National Conferences of Propaganda Department Directors.
+Long-term and medium-term media policies on foreign affairs matters are announced at the National Propaganda Thought Work Meetings and the annual National Conferences of Publicity Department Directors.

 To address policy coordination on maritime issues, CCP general secretary Hu Jintao created The Protecting Maritime Rights and Interests LSG in 2012.

 In his effort to build additional institutional capacity for foreign policy coordination, Xi Jinping created the National Security Commission (NSC), which absorbed the NSLG.
 The NSC's focus is holistic national security and it addresses both external and internal security matters.
 Xi introduced the holistic security concept in 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."

 Although various actors in the Chinese party-state contest foreign policy decision making, Chinese foreign policy is overwhelmingly top-down in decision-making and implementation.

 China traditionally operates separate tracks of government-to-government and party-to-party relations, the latter for example via the CCP's International Liaison Department.

 On security issues, China generally prioritizes military-to-military exchanges.
 China typically views military personnel as more effective interlocutors on security matters than civil personnel.